 We spent 3 days exploring Etosha National Park.
-The first night we spent in a camp just outside the Anderson Entrance Gate and we were able to do an evening safari drive between the Anderson entrance gate and the SW Etosha Pan lookout point near Okaukuejo.
+The first night we spent in a camp just outside the Anderson Entrance Gate.
+Indeed, our evening safari drive was a most rewarding experience.
+We traveled between the Anderson entrance gate and the SW Etosha Pan lookout point near Okaukuejo.

-Then the second day we went on all day safari and then spent the night at Halali Camp.
-Day three was another all day safari and then we spent the night at Namutoni Camp and exited the park on day four through the Von Lindequist Gate and then to B1.
+The second day at Etosha National Park, we went on all day safari and then spent the night at Halali Camp.
+Additionally, day three was another all day safari and then we spent the night at Namutoni Camp.
+We exited the park on day four through the Von Lindequist Gate and then to B1.

-They have good maps available inside the park and you can pick one up when you pay your Etosha National Park entrance fees.
+Furthermore, they have good maps available inside the park and you can pick one up when you pay your Etosha National Park entrance fees.
 Some of the camps inside the park have watering holes for night viewing.
-We found this very lack luster.
-There are much better wildlife viewing opportunities outside the camps.
+However, we found this very lack luster.
+There are much better wildlife viewing opportunities outside the camps during daylight hours.

 Etosha National Park covers an area of 22,270 sq kilometers and the most prominent feature is the Etosha Pan which covers about 4760 sq kilometers or about 25% of the entire park.
 In the native language Etosha means “great white space”.

-Other sources of erosion in the Etosha pan throughout history include a large contribution from the Gondwana Ice Ages about 300 million years ago.
-Tremendous amounts of snowfall began to fall and glaciers formed in the mountains of Southern Angola and then moved south into the present day Etosha area.
-The ice ages lasted about 20 million years and did a great deal to shape the landscape in Etosha National Park.
+Other sources of erosion besides wind at Etosha pan include a large contribution from the Gondwana Ice Ages about 300 million years ago.
+As a result of the cold climate, tremendous amounts of snow began to fall and glaciers formed in the mountains of Southern Angola and then moved south into the present day Etosha National Park.
+The ice ages lasted about 20 million years and did a great deal to forge the landscape.

 Water, of course also characterizes the Etosha Pan, and the pan does still fill with a thin layer of water after heavy rainfall.
 However, the pan does remain dry for most of the year.